DylanG157/NodeJsExpressGameApp/README.md

 4. Then run the following command to use the following version 'nvm use 16.13.0 lts'
 5. Then run the 'npm start' to start the application
 6. Then import the post man collection to your post man application using the following link: https://www.getpostman.com/collections/16eaea102665bca607ce (or API service you use)
-7. Then generate the token
+7. Then generate a token (You can change expiration in the .env file)
 8. Then call one of the 3 service you would like to test
 <p align="left">
   <img src="./readmeData/apiServices.jpg" alt="JWT Token" width="250">